roytang/blog/content/post/2025/07/weeknotes-07-13/index.md

 - Regular ongoing live-service games:
     - **Marvel Snap**: I was thinking of quitting Snap, but I still mostly enjoy the games (just not the tedious grind for new cards), so now I am still playing it, just a bit more casually I guess.
-    - **Magic Arena**:I am doing a bit better in Final Fantasy quick drafts in July and got my 3rd trophy last night!
+    - **Magic Arena**: I am doing a bit better in Final Fantasy quick drafts in July and got my 3rd trophy last night!
 - Single-player games:
     - Ongoing: **Final Fantasy XVI** on Steam.
     - Ongoing: Trawling through my backlog made me load up my **Borderlands 2** save again.
 I actually also own *Pre-Sequel* and *Borderlands 3* on Steam, but I don't want to move forward with those games until I "complete" B2, and I haven't actually finished most of the DLC for this one (despite having played through the main campaign at least twice already)